tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

         {"id": "6d25d646-11fc-44c3-b74d-29b3d5c94920", "valid": true}

-In this case we didn’t just use _createSession_ as method name, but _createSession(Integer)_ though with parentheses escaped to not confuse the shell.
+In this case we didn't just use _createSession_ as method name, but _createSession(Integer)_ though with parentheses escaped to not confuse the shell.
 This is because there is 2 variants of createSession: createSession(String, Integer) and createSession(Integer).
-If we don’t specify clearly we might get the wrong one and in this case that happens and will fail due to missing second parameter.
+If we don't specify clearly we might get the wrong one and in this case that happens and will fail due to missing second parameter.
 Also note the _params=5_.
-On get we cannot pass any data on the stream to the service, we can only pass parameters on the URL which is done by specifying url parameter _params_ with a colon (”:”) separated list of parameters as value.
+On get we cannot pass any data on the stream to the service, we can only pass parameters on the URL which is done by specifying url parameter _params_ with a colon (:) separated list of parameters as value.
 In this case only String and primitives are supported for parameters.

-These examples only works if you have disabled the ”requireAuthentication” configuration (network/rpc-http-transport).
+These examples only works if you have disabled the _requireAuthentication_ configuration (network/rpc-http-transport).

 ## See also